-Like other renewable energy resources, solar power has many environmental and health benefits.
-Going solar reduces greenhouse gas emissions, which contribute to climate change, and also results in fewer air pollutants like sulfur dioxide and particulate matter, which can cause health problems.
+Like other renewable energy sources, solar power offers numerous environmental and health benefits.
+By going solar, you can significantly reduce greenhouse gas emissions that contribute to climate change, while also decreasing air pollutants such as sulfur dioxide and particulate matter, which can lead to serious health issues.

-Utilities use Net metering to credit solar energy system owners for the electricity produced by their solar panels.
-With net metering, you only pay for the electricity that you use beyond what your solar panels can generate.
-Net metering policies differ from state to state – from Massachusetts to California – so make sure to do your homework ahead of time.
+Utilities utilize net metering to credit solar energy system owners for the electricity generated by their solar panels.
+With net metering, you only pay for the electricity you consume beyond what your solar panels produce.
+Keep in mind that net metering policies vary by state so it’s essential to research the rules in your area before making a decision.

-Based on a history of studies, homes with solar energy systems sell for more than homes without them.
-However, your property value will only increase if you own, rather than lease, your solar panel system.
-In most parts of the country, going solar will actually increase your property value more than a kitchen renovation.
+Research shows that homes with solar energy systems sell for higher prices than those without.
+However, your property value will only increase if you own your solar panel system rather than lease it.
+In fact, in many areas, going solar can boost your property value even more than a kitchen renovation.

 Solar panels absorb the sun’s energy throughout the day and convert it into direct current (DC) electricity.
 Most homes and businesses run on alternating current (AC) electricity, so the DC electricity is then passed through an inverter to convert it to usable AC electricity.
 At that point, you either use the electricity in your house or send it back to the electric grid.